requarks/wiki-docs/home.md

 - :hourglass: [Rendering](/rendering): Configure how content is parsed and rendered into its readable form.
 - :mag: [Search Engines](/search): Manage the search capabilities of your wiki.
 - :floppy_disk: [Storage](/storage): Backup or sync the content of your wiki with external storage services.

-# User Guide

-- :bookmark: [Tags & Categorization](/guide/tags): Learn how to categorize your pages for an easier browsing experience.

 # Developers